ZG5991/postbored/resources/design_document.md

  **In Scope**

-- post message to the board
+- post message to the main page board
-- view all posted messages by date
+- view all posted messages by date and topic on a main page
+- view my own posted messages on a separate page
-- edit a posted message
+- edit my posted message
-- delete a posted message
+- delete my posted message

 **Out of Scope**
 - add and remove users from a friend list
-- adding topics and filtering by topics
 - filter posts by friends

 ## Proposed Architecture Overview